By Daniel J. Boorman | William Y. Higgins

 The defining moment leading to the innovation of using a formal checklist occurred in 1935.

-The Army Air Corps was to award a contract for the next generation bomber, and three companies were bidding for the contract: The Douglas Aircraft Company with the Douglas DB-1, the Glenn L. Martin Company with the Martin 146, and Boeing with the Model 299.
-It was acknowledged that the Boeing four-engine plane with many new features was by far the better machine and the competition was purely academic.
-The Model 299 could fly farther, faster, and carry more payload than either of the other two entries.
+The Army Air Corps was to award a contract to build its next-generation long-range bomber, and three companies were bidding for the contract: the Douglas Aircraft Co. with the Douglas DB-1, the Glenn L. Martin Co. with the Martin 146, and Boeing with the Model 299.
+The 299 flew farther and faster, and it carried more payload than either of the other two entries.
+It was acknowledged that the advanced, sophisticated Boeing four-engine airplane was the inevitable winner.
+The Army had already planned to order at least 65 of Boeing’s aircraft, once the formalities of an official flying demonstration were completed.

 The following categories are indicative of the multiple uses of checklists:

-- Preparation checklists: Multiple-step situations require checklists to ensure all of the variables are performed as desired; e.g. shopping lists, trip planning, group or individual communication sessions.
+- Preparation checklists: Multiple-step situations require checklists to ensure all variables are performed as desired; for example, shopping lists, trip planning, and group or individual communication sessions.

-- Problem-solving checklists: Multiple-point, question type checklists used for troubleshooting complex procedures or tasks to pinpoint what went wrong, areas of difficulty, or solutions to barriers blocking forward movement.
+- Problem-solving checklists: Multiple-point, question-type checklists are used for trouble-shooting complex procedures or tasks to pinpoint what went wrong, areas of difficulty, or solutions to barriers blocking forward movement.

 - Prevention checklists: Critical checklists address errors, mistakes, mishaps in high-hazard work areas that can result in injury or death to users or neighbors, destruction of property, or impact to reputation or continued business success.

 Each of these different uses has a particular purpose, and each has value and meaning as intended.
-While the use of checklists is present in almost every industry, extensive studies examining their effectiveness and the science of how to develop effective checklists are almost non-existent except in the medical field, nuclear power, and the aviation industry.
-Our primary focus in this paper is to examine the effectiveness of prevention checklists in these industries, as well as in mining and rail transportation.
+While the use of checklists is present in almost every industry, extensive studies examining their effectiveness and the science of how to develop effective checklists are almost nonexistent except in the medical field, nuclear power and aviation industry.
+Our primary focus in this paper is to examine the effectiveness of prevention checklists in these industries.

 For example, in only the last two decades has the medical industry adopted a serious stance in preventing surgical errors by widespread adoption of using checklists.